JoshuaAdrianJones/pokemon-breeding-pairs/log.md

 - [action] added id to `egg_groups.json` file
 - [action] added data-utils.py to prepare json files for pokemon data in better format and to avoid regular api calls to pokeapi

+- [action] /[resource] built all egg groups as multiple `.json` files in `/data/`

+- before thinking about components I spent a lot of time thinking about the data shape like what properties should my json files have to be able to look up between them.

 ## things to learn / user stories

 ### As a user I want to search for a pokemon and return the list of pokemon that it can breed with